 The loss of U.S. citizenship, including instances in which the loss was caused by voluntary renunciation, can be challenged in an administrative proceeding with the Department of State or by filing a lawsuit seeking to regain U.S. citizenship in a United States District Court.
 Although the State Department’s administrative procedure is relatively informal, individuals intending to ask the State Department to restore their citizenship would benefit by consulting with an attorney knowledgeable in this specialized area of law before doing so.
 Persons unfamiliar with the law who reach out to the Department on their own often provide facts which may actually undermine their case.
-Many of the State Department’s regulations regarding restoration of U.S. citizenship are contained in the Department’s Foreign Affairs Manual at 7 FAM 1200.
+Many of the State Department’s regulations regarding regaining or restoration of U.S. citizenship are contained in the Department’s Foreign Affairs Manual at 7 FAM 1200.

 The Kaplan Law Firm’s Principal Attorney, Matthew B. Kaplan, is a former State Department Foreign Service Officer.
 The Firm has had success in having CLNs vacated and U.S. citizenship restored.
 Additional information on the Firm’s work in restoring U.S. citizenship cases is available here.
 Persons who want their citizenship reinstated and who are interested in speaking to an attorney with experience in having American citizenship restored are welcome to contact Mr. Kaplan at firstname.lastname@example.org or to contact The Kaplan Law Firm through this web page.